petervanderdoes/AVH-Extended-Categories/readme.txt

 = What about support? =
 I created a support site at http://forums.avirtualhome.com where you can ask questions or request features.

+= Depth selection =
+Starting with version 2.0 and WordPress 2.8 you can select how many levels deep you want to show your categories.
+This option only works when you select Show Hierarchy as well.

+Here is how it works: Say you have 5 top level categories and each top level has a number of children.
+You could manually select all the Top Level categories you want to show but now you can do the following:
+You select to display all categories, select to Show hierarchy and select how many levels you want to show, in this case Toplevel only.

 == Screenshots ==
 None

 == Arbitrary section ==
 * Version 2.0
 	* Updated for WordPress 2.8.
 Unlimited amount of Extended Categories widgets is now possible.
+	* In WordPress 2.8 you have the options to select depth when showing hierachy.
+See FAQ for more information.
 * Version 1.5.1
 	* Bugfix: Compatibility issue with the plugin wp-security-scan
 * Version 1.5